chinelokafor/Chinelo-Okafors-Data-Intelligence-Analysis-on-Afffordbility-Housing-in-Nova-Scotia/README.md

 # Housing Affordability: A Critical Analysis
-* A decision intelligence for undersatnding the dynamics in Housing availability.
+* A decision intelligence for undersatnding the dynamics in Housing availability

 ## Executive Summary
-Housing affordability is a growing concern in Canada, with rising home prices, increasing rent burdens, and challenging mortgage conditions creating barriers for many individuals and families seeking stable housing.
-This project utilizes modern data analysis tools, including Python, Tableau, and various statistical methods, to explore housing affordability trends across different Canadian regions.
-The primary focus will be on factors such as home prices, rent-to-income ratios, vacancy rates, and mortgage rates, with the goal of providing actionable insights for policymakers, housing developers, and stakeholders to address the housing affordability crisis.
+Housing affordability is a growing concern in Canada with rising home prices, increasing rent burdens and challenging mortgage conditions creating barriers for many individuals and families seeking stable housing.
+This project utilizes modern data analysis tools including Python, Tableau and various statistical methods to explore housing affordability trends across different Canadian regions.
+The primary focus will be on factors such as home prices, rent-to-income ratios, vacancy rates and mortgage rates with the goal of providing actionable insights for policymakers, housing developers and stakeholders to address the housing affordability crisis.

 ## Key Performance Indicators (KPIs)

 1. **Average House Prices**